-- Horizontal emphasis is indicative of this style. - ii.
-Accenting horizontal materials are most commonly colors and or traditional brick or stone. - iii.
-Contrasting wall materials and trim are quite common.
-The trim is used to contrast between the first and second story. - iv.
-Roofs are flat architectural grade asphalt shingles or flat concrete tile. - v.
-The principal areas of elaboration are the entry, cornices, and windows. - vi.
-The eaves and cornices add embellishment, which further emphasize the horizontality of the style.
-They are part of the roof-wall junction and have overhangs. - vii.
-Square porch supports are also common in the Prairie Style.
+- Horizontal emphasis is indicative of this style. - Accenting horizontal materials are most commonly colors and or traditional brick or stone. - Contrasting wall materials and trim are quite common.
+The trim is used to contrast between the first and second story. - Roofs are flat architectural grade asphalt shingles or flat concrete tile. - The principal areas of elaboration are the entry, cornices, and windows. - The eaves and cornices add embellishment, which further emphasize the horizontality of the style.
+They are part of the roof-wall junction and have overhangs. - Square porch supports are also common in the Prairie Style. - Connection of interior space to exterior space. - The use of larger window expressions may be used in this style.